canfielder/blog_hugo_academic/content/post/2020-03-25-docker-flask/index.md

 **Note**: _You can enter a file location and password for your ssh key if you want, but for now I don't feel I need either._

-Then, to access the key I just entered then perform the the following to access the generated key.
+Then, to access the key I just entered then perform the following to access the generated key.
 The path that I am accessing is the path provided to me in the image above.

 ```console